git-rafaykhan/Web-2-Harkirat/Readme.md

 ## Acknowledgments 🙏

 I would like to thank the course instructors and mentors for their guidance and support.
-Special thanks to my peers for their collaboration and insights.
+Special thanks to **Harkirat Singh** for the valuable insights and **100xdevs** for providing a fantastic platform for learning and growth.

 ---